waimea-dt/web-db-project-template-level-3/docs/instructions.md

 Use complex techniques to develop an informed digital media outcome means **all the criteria for Achieved**, plus:

-1. You should use information from testing procedures to improve the quality of your database:
+1. You should use information from testing procedures to improve the quality of your web site:
    - [ ] Show **evidence of your testing**, particularly with end-users
    - [ ] Show the **improvements made** as a result

-2. You should apply relevant conventions to improve the quality of the outcome:
+2. You have used testing tools to help improve your web site:
-   - [ ] Your web site works on a **variety of screen sizes** (as appropriate)
-   - [ ] You have **addressed accessibility** through the use of semantic tags, image alt text, etc.
+   - [ ] You have used **code validation** tools for generated HTML and CSS

+3. You have applied user experience (UX) principles to improve the quality of your web site:
+   - [ ] Show evidence that you **tested your system against identified UX principles** during development
-   - [ ] **Navigation is easy to use** throughout the site
+   - [ ] Show the **improvements made** as a result

-3. You must ensure that you have addressed the relevant implications above:
-   - [ ] For each one, you need to **explain what you did in your project to address it**

 ### Excellence Criteria